 To meet the diffraction conditions, Bragg formula can be applied: 2dsinθ=nλ.

 The incident beam causes each scatterer to re-radiate a small part of its intensity as a spherical wave.
 If the scatterers are arranged symmetrically with the interval d, these spherical waves will only be synchronized in the direction where their path length difference 2dsinθ is equal to an integer multiple of the wavelength λ.
 In this case, a part of the incident beam is deflected by an angle of 2θ, which will produce reflection points in the diffraction pattern.

-Use X-rays of known wavelengths to measure the θ angle to calculate the interplanar spacing d, which is used for X-ray structure analysis; the other is to use a crystal with a known d to measure the θ angle to calculate the characteristic X-ray wavelength, and then the elements contained in the sample can be found in the existing data.
+Use X-rays of known wavelengths to measure the θ angle to calculate the interplanar spacing d, which is used for X-ray structure analysis; the other is to use a silicon carbide seed crystal with a known d to measure the θ angle to calculate the characteristic X-ray wavelength, and then the elements contained in the sample can be found in the existing data.

 The measurement formula is 2dSinθ=λ.
 While the d value among the cubic silicon carbide crystal is close, and the characteristic is not obvious enough, the accurate silicon carbide crystal distribution cannot be precisely determined.
 For these reasons, it is not suitable to use the XRD to measure the distribution of silicon carbide crystals.